Nate Brakeley

-Nate Brakeley (born August 31, 1989) is an American rugby union player who plays lock and flanker for Rugby New York (Ironworkers) of Major League Rugby (MLR) and for the United States men's national team.
-Brakeley also plays for the New York Athletic Club.
+Nate Brakeley (born August 31, 1989) is an American former professional rugby union player who played lock and flanker for Rugby New York (Ironworkers) of Major League Rugby (MLR) and for the United States men's national team.
+Brakeley also played for the New York Athletic Club.

-Early life
+Early life and education

-After graduating from St. John's Preparatory School, where he was a member of the school's rugby team, Brakeley attended Dartmouth College.
+Brakeley began playing rugby in high school, playing four years at St. John's Preparatory School.

+Brakeley went on to attend Dartmouth College, where he majored in engineering.
 While there, Brakeley was a member of the Dartmouth Rugby team that won Collegiate Rugby Championships in 2011 and 2012.

 Brakeley also attended Cambridge University, where he earned an MPhil in energy technology.
-While at Cambridge, Brakeley played for the Cambridge University rugby team and participated in the 2012 Varsity Match—a 26–19 defeat to Oxford.
+While at Cambridge, Brakeley played for the Cambridge University rugby team and participated in the 2012 Varsity Match at Twickenham Stadium—a 26–19 defeat to Oxford.
 After returning to the United States, Brakeley played for Cambridge's touring team for one match against the Men's Collegiate All-Americans.

 Club career

+New York Athletic Club

+After completing his studies at Cambridge and returning to the United States, Brakeley began playing club rugby for the New York Athletic Club in 2013.
+He was a starter for the NYAC team that defeated the Austin Blacks 44-39 in the 2015 USA Rugby Men's Division I Club National Championship at Infinity Park in Glendale, Colorado.

+Rugby New York

 Brakeley joined Rugby United New York (RUNY) for their inaugural season as an associate member of Major League Rugby in 2018.
 Brakeley started at lock in each of RUNY's three exhibitions against the Ontario Arrows and Boston Mystics in March 2018.
+Brakeley maintained a full-time job as a data analyst while playing professionally in Major League Rugby.

+On June 19, 2022, Brakeley became the twenty-fifth MLR player to appear in 50 matches.
+Brakeley captained New York to the franchise's first MLR championship in the 2022 final, a 30-15 victory against the Seattle Seawolves at Red Bull Arena in Harrison, New Jersey on June 25, 2022.